Spiritually Integrated Psychotherapy

 There is peace on the other side of the chaos.

-People who choose pastoral psychotherapy often say that knowing the therapist respects their faith journey and are trained to help with the “questions of meaning,” is very important to them.
+Often people feel that knowing the therapist respects their faith journey and are trained to help with the “questions of meaning,” is very important to them.

 One of my clergy clients says he needs someone to listen to him once a week, so that he may be more available for those in need.